rtoal/ple/vyxal/README.md

 # Vyxal Explorations

 To run Vyxal programs on your local machine, download and install the most recent language version from the [Vyxal GitHub releases page](https://github.com/Vyxal/Vyxal/releases) or use your favorite package manager.
-Add the
+Add the .jar file into this Vyxal folder.

 In addition, you will need to download the latest version of Java, so if you have not installed Java, visit to the [PLE's Java README page](https://github.com/rtoal/ple/tree/main/java).